u-fischer/lua-font-pond/Readme.md

 ## Fontloader

-I  normally use rather new versions of the fontloader.
-See <https://ctan.org/pkg/fontloader-luaotfload>
-for informations.
-It is possible that some examples don't work with older fontloaders.
+In general the current luaotfload version should be used.
+Some examples have been made/tested with an older luaotfload and in part with experimental fontloaders.
+If something no longer works, please add an issue.